News about Discovery+ launching in Canada, "What Happened, Brittany Murphy", "Shetland", and more.

 However, the reason Discovery and Scripps formed relationships with Canadian companies like Bell and Corus in the first place is because they would not have been able to bring most of these channels to Canada directly to traditional TV providers, due in large part to the foreign ownership regulations mentioned above.
 Those ownership rules remain in effect today for regular cable TV channels.
 And those ongoing relationships, in turn, seem to have tied up some of the programming rights that would otherwise have been available to Discovery+.

-So it's fair to point out that if those rules were not in place, and Discovery Inc. and its predecessors had been operating in Canada directly all along, the company might have been in a position to bring Discovery+ here at around the same time as in the United States.
+So it's fair to point out that if those rules were not in place, and Discovery Inc. and its predecessors had been operating in Canada directly all along, the company might have been in a position to bring Discovery+ here at around the same time as in the United States, and/or with more programming.

 Of course, such a change might have had other consequences that at least some Canadian viewers would be less happy about.
 If Discovery or Scripps had been able to import their other American channels directly as with TLC, it's not clear whether the Canadian-produced shows that have become hits on the Bell / Corus versions of these channels – shows like Heavy Rescue: 401, Holmes on Homes, or Disaster DIY – would have ever been made.
 These aren't necessarily everyone's cup of tea, but it seems safe to say they would have left a hole in Canada's TV landscape.

 I heard about a merger between Discovery and AT&T / Warner Bros. / HBO Max.
-Could that speed up Discovery+ coming to Canada?
+Could that affect Discovery+ in Canada?

 It's not clear yet.